What is a US government shutdown and who will be affected?

 Republicans hold first Biden impeachment hearing as gov’t shutdown looms

-Republican House Speaker Kevin McCarthy has tried to get the right flank of his party to support the measure before a midnight deadline on Saturday (04:00 GMT on Sunday) but has not succeeded so far.
+Republican House Speaker Kevin McCarthy had been trying to get the right flank of his party to support the measure before a midnight deadline on Saturday (04:00 GMT on Sunday).

-If he turns to Democrats for help in passing the bipartisan bill, the hardline Republicans would have a way to remove him as speaker.
+“It’s not the end yet, I’ve got other ideas,” McCarthy told reporters following the Friday afternoon defeat.
+But if McCarthy turns to Democrats for help, the hardline Republicans would have a way to remove him as speaker.

 In the meantime, the country is staring down a possible government shutdown – the fourth in a decade – that would see hundreds of thousands of federal workers furloughed, among other wide-reaching effects.